Charles-Henri-Louis d'Arsac de Ternay

-Charles-Henri-Louis d'Arsac, chevalier de Ternay (27 January 1723 – 15 December 1780) was a French naval officer.
-Most active in the Seven Years' War and the War of American Independence, Ternay was the naval commander of a 1762 expedition that successfully captured St. John's Newfoundland.
-He was appointed commander of the Marine Royale, French naval forces, as part of the project code named Expédition Particulière that brought French troops to American soil in 1780.
-He died at Hunter House on Washington Street, which was headquarters for the French fleet in Newport, Rhode Island.
+Charles-Henri-Louis d'Arsac, chevalier de Ternay (27 January 1723 – 15 December 1780) was a French naval officer who served in the Seven Years' War and the American Revolutionary War.
+He led a French expedition which captured St. John's, Newfoundland in 1762.
+During the American Revolutionary War, Terney was appointed commander of the French Navy contingent of the Expédition Particulière, which brought thousands of French Royal Army troops to the United States in 1780.
+However, he died in Newport, Rhode Island not long after arriving there.

 Early life

 Ternay was born on 27 January 1723, probably in Angers, to Charles-François d'Arsac, Marquis de Ternay and Louise Lefebvre de Laubrière.
 He served as a page in the Knights of Malta beginning in 1737, and joined the French Navy the following year.
 He rose through the ranks, and received his first command, the Robuste, on 10 January 1761.